 Which Learning Method is Right for Me?

-With so many different resources available to help beginners learn Python for finance, you might be unsure about which one is best for you.
+With so many different resources available to help beginners learn Python for finance, you might be unsure which one is best for you.
 Everyone has different learning styles and preferences, and you can experiment with multiple tools to see which one feels right for you.
-One of the great things about directing your own learning is that you get to pick which combination of tools you prefer; you don’t have to stick with what a teacher chooses.
+One of the great things about directing your own learning is that you get to pick which combination of tools you prefer; you aren’t limited to what a teacher chooses.

 You will also want to consider your learning style.
 Do you learn best by listening, seeing, or doing?
 Auditory learners best retain information by hearing it.
 Visual learners retain information by reading or seeing it.
 Kinesthetic or tactile learners learn new skills through hands-on practice.
-For most people, a combined learning approach is the best way of learning new skills.
+For most people, a combined learning approach is the most effective way to learn new skills.
 Different learning methods will emphasize some types of learning above others.
 For example, on-demand video courses have abundant visual and auditory elements, but may lack hands-on activities.
 In-person and live online classes allow for hands-on activities with the guidance of an expert instructor.
 You can also collaborate with classmates on these assignments.
-Lectures and video content in in-person and live online classes provide content suited for visual and auditory learners.
+Lectures and video content in in-person and live online classes support visual and auditory learning.

 You also need not limit yourself to one specific learning method.
 You can start with on-demand/self-paced classes to gain a high-level understanding of Python fundamentals, then follow up with an in-person or live online class.
 You can also use free and paid video content to supplement the lessons you learn in an instructor-led course or to gain additional practice outside of the classroom.